-When the Nintendo Switch launches in March, it will give Nintendo the opportunity to do what it does it best, reimagine its classic, genre-defining franchises for a new generation.
+With the Nintendo Switch, Nintendo has the opportunity to do what it does it best, reimagine its classic, genre-defining franchises for a new generation.
 The games in a number of franchises have already been announced, including The Legend of Zelda: Breath of the Wild, Super Mario Odyssey, Mario Kart 8 Deluxe, and Splatoon 2.
 Still, there are many more fantastic series with no publicly announced Switch update in the works.
 We think these franchises have the potential to utilize the Switch’s unique control schemes and increased processing power.

 The Star Fox franchise is currently on thin ice.
 Nintendo has shown an uncanny ability to mismanage the interstellar flying series over the last decade, from the gloomy slog of a game that was Star Fox Command on Nintendo DS, to Star Fox Zero, which used of the Wii U’s GamePad in all the wrong ways.